linuxdweller/Blog/src/content/blog/en/nvim-typescript-config.md

 ### nvim-lint

 [`nvim-lint`](https://github.com/mfussenegger/nvim-lint) is an async linter plugin.
-Similarly to `conform.nvim`, I prefer using `none-ls` for linter diagnostics configure sources is easier and requires less configuration.
+Similarly to `conform.nvim`, I prefer using `none-ls` for linter diagnostics as configuring linters is easier and requires less configuration.